scolladon/sfdx-git-delta/docs/migrating-to-v6.0.0.md

 - `--repo-dir`
 - `--source-dir`

-Errors are now returned by the cli itself, it changes the (standard output)[default-output] and the (json output)[json-output].
+Errors are now returned by the sf cli itself, which changes the (standard output)[default-output] and the (json output)[json-output].

-### <a name="drop-old-node"></a> Node js below 20 are no longer supported
+### <a name="drop-old-node"></a> Node.js version below 20 are no longer supported

-The plugin no longer support node version below 20.
+The plugin no longer support Node.js versions below 20.
-There are no checks in the CI to test if the plugin works outside node 20 and node 22.
-This is to be compliant with the [salesforce/cli guidelines](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm#sfdx_setup_install_cli_npm:~:text=long%2Dterm%20support%20(-,Active%20LTS,-)%20version%20of%20Node) with node js version.
+The CI pipeline does not include tests for Node.js versions outside of 20 and 22.
+This change aligns with the [ Salesforce CLI guidelines for supported Node.js versions](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm#sfdx_setup_install_cli_npm:~:text=long%2Dterm%20support%20(-,Active%20LTS,-)%20version%20of%20Node).
+If you use a Node.js version below 20, please upgrade before using SGD.

 ### <a name="drop-old-cli"></a> sfdx/cli no longer supported

-Migrating to [sf plugin v2 architecture](https://github.com/salesforcecli/cli/wiki/Quick-Introduction-to-Developing-sf-Plugins?ref=pablogonzalez.io) does not allow sfdx-git-delta to still be compatible with the [deprecated `sfdx/cli`](https://github.com/salesforcecli/sfdx-cli/). sfdx-git-delta `v6+` is only compatible with [`@salesforce/cli`](https://github.com/salesforcecli/cli).
+Migrating to [sf plugin v2 architecture](https://github.com/salesforcecli/cli/wiki/Quick-Introduction-to-Developing-sf-Plugins?ref=pablogonzalez.io) does not allow sfdx-git-delta to still be compatible with the [deprecated `sfdx/cli`](https://github.com/salesforcecli/sfdx-cli/).
+SFDX-Git-Delta `v6+` is compatible only with [`@salesforce/cli`](https://github.com/salesforcecli/cli).
+If you are using sfdx, please [migrate to sf (v2)](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_move_to_sf_v2.htm) before using SGD.

 ### <a name="default-output"></a> Plugin default output

-Default output no longer display JSON information.
+Default output no longer displays JSON information.
-It uses the new sf cli UX tools and display a sfdx cli spinner to provide information about what the plugin is doing.
+It uses the new sf cli UX tools and displays a sfdx cli spinner to provide information about what the plugin is doing.
-It also display warning and errors directly in the standard output.
+It also displays warning and errors directly in the standard output.

-If you were using the json output of the plugin, you need to pass the (`--json` parameter)[json-output].
+To use the JSON output, you must now pass the (`--json` parameter)[json-output].

 ### <a name="json-output"></a> JSON output structure

-JSON output has changed to remove duplicated information from the cli JSON output and reuse built in sf cli capacity Previous json output was encapsulated and had duplicated information as follow:
+JSON output has changed to remove duplicated information from the cli JSON output and reuse built in sf cli capabilities.
+Previous json output was encapsulated and had duplicated information as follow:
 ```json
 // Previous JSON output